rackerlabs/support-how-to/content/general/detailed-invoices-overview.md

 ### Open a detailed invoice

 1. Log in to the Cloud Control Panel.

-2. In the upper-right corner of the page, click your user name and then select **Billing and Payments**.
+2. In the upper-right corner of the page, click your user name and then select **Billing Overview**.

-3. Under **Billing History**, click the ID number of the invoice that you want to view.

-4. Under **Invoice Summary**, click **Detailed View of Charges**.

-    A separate window opens and displays your detailed invoice.
+   You are redirected to the Rackspace Billing portal.

+3. In the top navigation bar, click **Billing History**, and then click **Invoice Details**.

+You can change the billing period by selecting the bill date from the drop down menu in the left navigation bar.
+If you have multiple invoices, you can choose which invoice details to view by selecting the invoice ID in the left navigation bar.

+You can also download a **PDF** or **.csv** of your detailed invoice.

 ### Detailed invoice features